AstraZeneca and Deutsche Bank drag down European shares

 By Sudip Kar-Gupta

-LONDON, May 19 (Reuters) - European equities were pulled down on Monday by the pharmaceuticals group AstraZeneca, which slumped after rejecting a bid from Pfizer, and by Deutsche Bank’s announcement of a capital increase.
+LONDON, May 19 (Reuters) - European equities slipped on Monday, pulled down by pharmaceuticals group AstraZeneca , which slumped after rejecting a bid from Pfizer , and by Deutsche Bank’s capital increase.

-AstraZeneca’s shares dropped 11.1 percent to take the most points off the FTSEurofirst 300, after the British company rejected a sweetened “final” cash-and-stock offer from Pfizer, casting doubt on the U.S. drugmaker’s plan to create the world’s biggest pharmaceuticals group.
+AstraZeneca’s shares dropped 10.5 percent to take the most points off the FTSEurofirst 300, after the British firm rejected a sweetened “final” cash-and-stock offer from Pfizer, causing uncertainty as to whether the U.S. drugmaker would pull off its plan to create the world’s biggest pharmaceuticals group.

 “Despite Pfizer having spent a large amount of money and time, the signal seems clear from AstraZeneca’s board of directors, UK politicians and mainstream media that this is a bad deal, and we see limited efforts from Pfizer going forward,” said Peter Garnry, head of equity strategy at Saxo Bank.

-Deutsche Bank’s shares fell 1.7 percent after it announced an 8 billion euro ($11 billion) capital increase.
+Deutsche Bank weakened by 2.2 percent after it announced an 8 billion euro capital increase.

-The fall pushed the STOXX Europe 600 Bank Index down by 0.8 percent, with some analysts and investors expecting that other banks may also have to raise capital to strengthen their balance sheets.
+The fall in Deutsche Bank pushed the STOXX Europe 600 Bank Index down by 0.9 percent, with some analysts and investors expecting that other banks may also have to raise capital to strengthen their balance sheets.

 “The banks are under all sorts of pressure at the moment.
 I think that quite a few investors got into the banks’ rally quite late and have been caught out at the top,” said Rupert Baker, equity sales executive at Mirabaud Securities.